sev-step/sev-step-rust-userland/README.md

 ## Dev Notes

 You need the `refactorUserspaceHeader` kernel branch.
-Rebuilding the kernel module does not seem enough after switching branches.
-I guess we need to re-generate the headers.
-Not sure if there is an extra target for that.
-Building the full kernel fixes this in any case.
+Make sure to run `make headers` to refresh the header files (especially after coming from another branch)